-The actual state revenue for road and bridge is lower than projected and other modes is greater than projected for the first quarter of fiscal year 2015.
-State revenue for road and bridge declined in fiscal year 2014.
+The actual state revenue for road and bridge is slightly lower than projected and other modes is greater than projected for the third quarter of fiscal year 2015.
+State revenue for road and bridge has been stagnant from year-toyear.
 Based on the last three years, motor vehicle and driver licensing fees and motor vehicle sales and use taxes have grown, but motor fuel taxes have declined.
-The positive variance of 13.0 percent for other modes is attributable to the jet fuel sales tax and railroad assessments.
+The positive variance of 7.4 percent for other modes is attributable to the jet fuel sales tax and railroad assessments.

 The largest source of transportation revenue is from the federal government.
 Funding is received through various federal transportation agencies including Federal Highway, Transit, Aviation and Railroad administrations.
 Federal funding is uncertain.
 In June 2012, Congress passed a new two-year federal transportation reauthorization act entitled Moving Ahead for Progress in the 21st Century Act.
 MAP-21 reduced the amount of road and bridge funding for all state DOTs.
-In July, Congress passed legislation to extend MAP-21 until May 31, 2015.
+In July 2014, Congress passed legislation to extend MAP-21 until May 31, 2015.
 Federal revenue for other modes is reliant on the timing of project expenditures.